Implications of Joint Spectral Analysis of Gamma-Ray Bursts detected by Fermi Large Area Telescope and Gamma-ray Burst Monitor on Phenomenological Correlations: GRB Samples

 \section{GRB Samples}

 Our sample covers {sixteen} years of \textit{Fermi} observations from 2008 to 2024, using data from its two instruments, GBM and LAT.
-We include GRBs with known redshifts to explore the Amati \citep{Amati2002_81A} and Yonetoku \citep{2004ApJ...609..935Y} relations through joint spectral analysis. {Redshift information, obtained via spectroscopic or photometric follow-up observations, was collected from the General Coordinates Network (GCN\footnote{\url{https://gcn.nasa.gov/}}) notices and associated publications, as detailed in Tables~\ref{tab2} and \ref{tab5}.}
+We include GRBs with known redshifts to explore the Amati \citep{Amati2002_81A} and Yonetoku \citep{2004ApJ...609..935Y} relations through joint spectral analysis.
+Redshift information, obtained via spectroscopic or photometric follow-up observations, was collected from the General Coordinates Network (GCN\footnote{\url{https://gcn.nasa.gov/}}) notices and associated publications.